MAGICS-LAB/Chain-of-Actions/readme.md

 ### Instructions
-You can run any baseline with our code provided, suchas auto_cot.py, few_shot.py, sc.py,....
+You can run any baseline with our code provided, such as

+`python react.py`